inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 - The analog model submodule of the radio medium module applies attenuation (potentially in a space, time, and frequency-dependent way).
 - The receiver module gets a physical representation of the signal and the calculated signal-to-noise-and-interference-ratio (SNIR) from the radio medium module.

-There are distinct types of transmitters, receivers, and radio medium modules for each analog signal representation.
+The different types of transmitter, receivers and radio mediums each have a :par:`signalAnalogRepresentation` parameter to select one of the analog models.

 INET contains the following analog model types, presented in the order of increasing complexity: